ronin-rb/ronin-nmap/man/ronin-nmap.1.md

 *convert*
 : Converts an nmap .xml file to JSON or CSV.

+*dump*
+: Dumps the targets from an nmap .xml file.

 *import*
 : Imports an nmap XML file into ronin-db.

 *scan*
 : Runs nmap and outputs data as JSON or CSV or imports into the database.

-*targets*
-: Converts an nmap .xml file into a list of targets.

 ## AUTHOR